liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am currently a PhD student in IR LAB, the University of Amsterdam, work with Porf.
-Evangelos Kanoulas.
+[//]: # (I am currently a PhD student in IR LAB, the University of Amsterdam, work with Porf.
+Evangelos Kanoulas. )

+[//]: # ()
-Before that, I got my master degree at Southern University of Science and Technology, Department of Computer Science and Engineering, SUSTech-UTokyo Joint Research Center on Super Smart City Lab, where I am supervised by Prof. Xuan Song in SUSTech and Prof. Zipei Fan at the University of Tokyo.
+[//]: # (Before that, I got my master degree at Southern University of Science and Technology, Department of Computer Science and Engineering, SUSTech-UTokyo Joint Research Center on Super Smart City Lab, where I am supervised by Prof. Xuan Song in SUSTech and Prof. Zipei Fan at the University of Tokyo. )

+[//]: # ()
-What's more, I received a B.E. degree in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications in 2020.
+[//]: # (What's more, I received a B.E. degree in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications in 2020.)
 {style="text-align: justify;"}